 Humes engages Stephen Morrell as curator to rehabilitate and expand the garden, and to facilitate its transition from a private to public garden.

 Humes forms the Humes Japanese Garden Foundation for the purposes of maintenance and preservation of the Stroll Garden.
+Landscape architect Francois Goffinet encourages Ambassador Humes to preserve the garden; Goffinet begins the garden’s rehabilitation that year.

 Lawyer John P. Humes (later Ambassador to Austria from 1969 to 1975) and his wife, Jean, visit Kyoto.
 Inspired by their visit, they spend the next 4 years transforming a wooded corner of their Mill Neck estate into a meditative Japanese landscape, including an imported tea house.
 They engage a Japanese landscape designer and his wife, Douglas and Joan DeFaya, to design and direct the installation of the original two-acre section of the garden.